MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

     | **Custom policy** | Select the users, groups, and apps that this terms of use will be applied to. |
     | **Create Conditional Access policy later** | This terms of use will appear in the grant control list when creating a Conditional Access policy. |

-    >[!IMPORTANT]
-    >Conditional Access policy controls (including terms of use) do not support enforcement on service accounts.
+    **IMPORTANT** - Conditional Access policy controls (including terms of use) do not support enforcement on service accounts.
 We recommend excluding all service accounts from the Conditional Access policy.

     Custom Conditional Access policies enable granular terms of use, down to a specific cloud application or group of users.
 For more information, see [https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/require-tou](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/require-tou).